BassemMagdi0007/Escape-the-wumpus-cave/README.md

 - **file-pddl-sol:** ontains the planner solutions for each corresponding "mapXYZ.pddl" instance.
 - **file-txt:** contains mapping of the planner output to the requested output format.

-When passing both the `wumpus.pddl` and `map.pddl` to the server and running the script on the example problems and verifying the solution by using
+When passing both the `wumpus.pddl` and `map.pddl` to the server and running the script on the example problems and verifying the solution by using <br />
 ![alt text](image-2.png)

-we get:
+we get: <br />

 ![alt text](image.png)